-The Committee discussed the planning, conduct and conclusions of the external audit as it proceeded.
-At the Audit Committee meeting in advance of the year end, the Committee discussed and approved the Auditor's audit plan in which they identified the significant issues as detailed below as the key areas of risk of misstatement in the Company's financial statements.
+The Audit Committee discussed the planning, conduct and conclusions of the external audit as it proceeded.
+At the Audit Committee meeting in advance of the year end, the Audit Committee discussed and approved the Auditor's audit plan.
+The Audit Committee identified the carrying value of investments as a key area of risk of misstatement in the Company's financial statements.